Last Updated on

 Glass: Not Listed

 Focus System: Focus Knob/Single Focus

 Digiscope adaptable: No

 Leupold GR Compact Spotting Scope Review

-The GR 10-20X40 Compact spotting has multi-coated optics, is fully waterproof and fogproof, and has an extremely wide field of view.
+The GR 10-20X40 Compact spotter has multi-coated optics, is fully waterproof and fogproof, and has an extremely wide field of view.

 At the time of writing, there aren’t any consumer reviews on this specific model online.
 But, its exact and discontinued brown counterpart has a near perfect rating from a handful of reviews.
 I take it, since these are the exact same spotters, that the gray version should be deserving of the brown version’s ratings as well.

 To be honest, it was a tough pick to decide between this 10-20X40 model and the 15-30X50 model.
 The feature that won out is the higher reviewer base of the 10-20X and it’s slightly cheaper cost.
 But, don’t worry, we’ll see a little more of the 15-30X in this review yet.

 So, to get started on comparisons between the two most compact scopes, let’s get right into the Q&A!